exexexll/Bumpin.io/TERMS-OF-SERVICE.md

 - **Introduction Video**: A video recording of yourself (5-60 seconds) taken via webcam with audio

 ### 6.2 Content Ownership
 You retain ownership of all content you upload.
-By uploading content, you grant Napalm Sky a **non-exclusive, worldwide, royalty-free license** to:
+By uploading content, you grant BUMPIn a **non-exclusive, worldwide, royalty-free license** to:
 - Store and display your content on the platform
 - Show your content to other users for matchmaking purposes
 - Use your content for platform operation and improvement